State Solar Technical Assistance

 NREL provided consultation on calculating a value of solar rate for the state based on the seven attributes outlined in the 2014 report, "Methods for Analyzing the Benefits and Costs of Distributed Photovoltaic Generation to the U.S. Electric Utility System."

-STAT is a project of the U.S. Department of Energy (DOE) SunShot Initiative that is implemented in partnership with NREL and Lawrence Berkeley National Laboratory (LBNL).
+The STAT Network is a project of the U.S. Department of Energy (DOE) SunShot Initiative that is implemented in partnership with NREL.